hydro-informatics/hydro-informatics.github.io/documentation/glossary.md

 GeoTIFF
   The Georeferenced Tag Image File Format (GeoTIFF) links geographic positions to {ref}`raster` images.
 A GeoTIFF involves multiple files containing the tagged image itself (`*.tif` file), a world file (`*.tfw` file) containing information about the geographic reference and projection system, and potentially an `*.ovr` file that links the GeoTIFF with other resource data.
 Read more at the *Open Geospatial Consortium*'s [standard for GeoTIFF](https://www.ogc.org/standards/geotiff).

+HDF
+  The [Hierarchical Data Format (HDF)](https://www.hdfgroup.org/) provides the `*.h5` (HDF4) and `*.h5` (HDF5) file formats that store large datasets in an organized manner.
+HDF is often used with high-performance computing (HPC) applications, such as numerical models, to store large amounts of data output.
+This eBook impinges on HDF datasets in the {ref}`chpt-basement` tutorial where {term}`xdmf` files represent the model output, and in the {chpt-telemac} tutorials.
+In particular, TELEMAC builds on mesh and boundary files of the EnSim Core that is described in the user manual of the pre- and post-processing software [BlueKenue](https://chyms.nrc.gc.ca/download_public/KenueClub/BlueKenue/2011_UserManual.pdf)<supTM</sup> (the newest [BlueKenue installer](https://chyms.nrc.gc.ca/download_public/KenueClub/BlueKenue/Installer/BlueKenue_3.12.0-alpha+20201006_64bit.msi) contains an updated version of the user manual).
+Understanding the HDF format significantly facilitates troubleshooting structural errors of computational meshes for numerical models.

+MPI
+  In computing, MPI stands for *Message Passing Interface*, which is a portable message passing standard.
+MPI is implemented in many open-source C, C++, and Fortran applications to enable parallel computing.

 Operating System
   An Operating System (OS) manages the hardware of a computer, software (resources), and services for any program you want to install.